 The size and scope of the regulatory state has increased costs and created uncertainty for many industries.
-Reforming it is critical to the continued growth and competitiveness of our economy.
+Reforming it, is critical to the continued growth and competitiveness of our economy.
 But in the mission to cut red tape, it’s important to understand that not all regulations are created equal.
 In some cases, repealing or delaying certain rules is bad for business.
-Worse, it could endanger safety.
+Worse, it could endanger highway safety.

 Such is the case with a pending final rule from the Federal Motor Carrier Safety Administration requiring the use of electronic logging devices for professional truck drivers.
 The rule, which was required by the Moving Ahead for Progress in the 21st Century Act (MAP-21), goes into effect December 18th, just in time for the busy holiday travel season.

 ELDs are the new gold standard for our industry to effectively track and comply with driver “hours of service” on our nation’s highways and are important to curtailing driver fatigue.
 They are accurate, easier to access, and difficult to falsify, compared to the outdated pen and pad methods of tracking.

 This modern-day technology has proven effective in improving highway safety and increasing compliance.
 FMCSA’s 2014 report titled “Evaluating the Potential Safety Benefits of Electronic Hours-of-Service Recorders,” found that carriers using an ELD saw an 11.7 percent reduction in crash rate and a 50 percent drop in hours-of-service violations over carriers using traditional paper logs.